On This Page

 Activities Available at this Park

-No harvesting or collection of marine life within the park foreshore boundary.
+Harvesting or collection of marine life within the park foreshore boundary is prohibited.
 Anyone fishing or angling in British Columbia must have an appropriate licence.

 Pets on Leash